edwardcsouza/edwardcsouza/README.md

 - 👋 Hi, I’m @edwardcsouza
 - 👀 I’m interested in PHP, Javascript, Blockchain, GOLang and Python.
 - 🌱 I’m currently learning Azure and AWS cloud.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on PHP, AWS, GO and Azure projects.
-- 📫 How to reach me ...
+- 📫 You reach by email (edwardcsouza@devprojectplus.com)

 <!---
 edwardcsouza/edwardcsouza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.